Chinchillas seem so happy and carefree.

 What have I left out of this post?

-What else can you add for the readers that can help them deal with chinchilla depression?
+What else can you add that can help other readers deal with chinchilla depression?

 Be sure to share your thoughts, stories, and concerns by dropping a comment below.